srid/purescript-book-sources/chapter10.md

 The code for this chapter builds on the address book example from chapter 8, by adding a Save button at the bottom of the form.
 When the Save button is clicked, the state of the form is serialized to JSON and stored in local storage.
 When the page is reloaded, the JSON document is retrieved from local storage and parsed.

-The `Main` module defines a type for the form data:
+The `Main` module defines a type for the saved form data:

 ```haskell
 newtype FormData = FormData